1996–97 Glasgow Warriors season: Formation of the professional side

 District sides had a difficult metamorphosis into their respective professional sides in Scotland.
 The district sides were not members of the Scottish Rugby Union; the amateur clubs were.
 This meant that many top amateur club sides fancied their own chances of turning professional instead of the district sides.

 The International Rugby Board embraced professionalism in 1995.
-The district versus clubs debate in Scotland meant that no Scottish sides were entered into the Heineken Cup for season 1995-96.
+The district versus clubs debate in Scotland meant that no Scottish sides were entered into the Heineken Cup for season 1995–96.
 A vote was held in early 1996 and although the debate was frosty the vote ended decisively for districts 178 - 24.

 Glasgow Rugby was formed for season 1996–97.

 By October 1996, the SRU had signed 36 players on professional contracts.
 These 36 players were distributed between Border Reivers, Caledonia Reds, Edinburgh Rugby and Glasgow Warriors.

 SRU contracted players: Graeme Beveridge, Steven Brotherstone, Nick Broughton, Millan Browne, Gordon Bulloch, Darren Burns, Graeme Burns, Craig Chalmers, Graham Dall, Ian Elliot, Gareth Flockhart, Cameron Glasgow, Hugh Gilmour, Paddy Haslett, Jim Hay, Ian Jardine, Stuart Lang, Kevin McKenzie, John Manson, Cameron Murray, Scott Nichol, Guy Perrett, Bryan Redpath, Steven Reed, Stuart Reid, Brian Renwick, Rowen Shepherd, Graham Shiel, Tom Smith, Tony Stanger, Derek Stark, Barry Stewart, Rob Wainwright, Murray Wallace, Alan Watt and Scott Welsh.

 Turbulent times

 Some people involved in amateur club rugby didn't like the decision for the District clubs to become Scotland's representatives.
 Keith Robertson and Gavin Hastings had already argued against the District clubs at the SRU EGM.

 Hastings then joined with former international Scotland captains Jim Aitken, Finlay Calder and David Sole to make a 'Gang of Four' which toured all over Scotland to promote the policy that club sides should represent Scotland in Europe.

-Despite Greene being well-liked by the Glasgow players - Glasgow's flyhalf Calum MacGregor once gave this tribute of his boss: "Kevin Greene, the Glasgow coach, is the kind of man who makes the players think for themselves, like Ian McGeechan, and I prefer that to the blood-and-thunder approach.
+Despite Greene being well-liked by the Glasgow players - Glasgow's flyhalf Calum MacGregor once gave this tribute to his boss: "Kevin Greene, the Glasgow coach, is the kind of man who makes the players think for themselves, like Ian McGeechan, and I prefer that to the blood-and-thunder approach.
 I have enjoyed playing for Glasgow this year more than any other.
 I look around at the young guys in the team and they are keen and excited and that makes me feel good about the game.
 The players have a belief in it and a desire to win and I like that." - this backdrop of resentment against the professional districts created a shaky start for the Glasgow team.